microsoft/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-setup-uwp.md

 ## Test the reference

 In order to ensure everything works fine and the `Microsoft.MixedReality.WebRTC` assembly can be used, we will use one of its functions to list the video capture devices, as a test.
-This makes uses of the static method [`PeerConnection.GetVideoCaptureDevicesAsync()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.GetVideoCaptureDevicesAsync).
+This makes uses of the static method [`DeviceVideoTrackSource.GetCaptureDevicesAsync()`](xref:Microsoft.MixedReality.WebRTC.DeviceVideoTrackSource.GetCaptureDevicesAsync).
 This is more simple than creating objects, as there is no clean-up needed after use.

 First, because this sample application is a UWP application, it needs to declare some capabilities to access the microphone and webcam on the host device.
 In the **Solution Explorer** of Visual Studio, double-click on the `Package.appxmanifest` to open the AppX manifest of the app and select the **Capabilities** tab.
 Check **Microphone** and **Webcam**, and confirm that **Internet (Client)** is already checked.